27 January

 Regulation of fintechs offering financial services

-Traditional financial service providers can usually be categorised as banks, insurers or asset managers, and are supervised accordingly.
-Some financial technologies companies also include these categories and offer banking, insurance or asset management services.
-They are then subjected to the appropriate regulations and supervision.
+Traditional financial service providers typically fall into categories like banks, insurers, or asset managers, and they are regulated accordingly.
+In a similar vein, many financial technology companies offer services akin to these categories, providing banking, insurance, or asset management services.
+They are then subject to the appropriate regulatory frameworks and oversight.

 Are fintech banks safe with so much technical effort?